CrowdSec WAF on Kubernetes

 - Request hits nginx

-- AppSec detects SQL injection in payload
+- AppSec detects SQL injection in the payload

 - Reports to LAPI, IP gets banned

-- Returns 403 to attacker
+- Returns 403 to the attacker

 Issue 1: PostgreSQL StatefulSet not created